 '''

 def my_post_send_handler(sender, message, status, esp_name, kwargs):

+(You can name it anything you want.)

 '''

 - sender (class) The Anymail backend class processing the message.
 This parameter is required by Django's signal mechanism, and despite the name has nothing to do with the email message's sender.
 (You generally won't need to examine this parameter.) - message (EmailMessage) The message that was sent.
 You should not modify this in a post-send receiver. - status (AnymailStatus) The normalized response from the ESP send call.
 (Also available as message.anymail_status.) - esp_name (str) The name of the ESP backend in use (e.g., "SendGrid" or "Mailgun"). - kwargs Required by Django's signal mechanism (to support future extensions).